2001 Robert Parris Moses

 Winner of the 2001 Puffin Prize for Creative Citizenship (formerly the Puffin/Nation Prize for Creative Citizenship).

-A lifelong social activist, civil rights pioneer and a visionary educator, Bob Moses uniquely exemplifies the values and qualities the Puffin/Nation Prize was created to honor.
-As a pivotal organizer in the early days of the Civil Rights Movement, Bob was a Field Secretary for the Student Non Violent Coordinating Committee (SNCC) and Director of its Mississippi Project.
+A lifelong social activist, civil rights pioneer, and visionary educator, Bob Moses uniquely exemplified the values and qualities the Puffin/Nation Prize was created to honor.
+As a pivotal organizer in the early days of the Civil Rights Movement, Moses was a Field Secretary for the Student Non Violent Coordinating Committee (SNCC) and Director of its Mississippi Project.
 He also served as the Co-Director of the Council of Federated Organizations (COFO), a group that incorporated all of the major civil rights organizations and agencies working in Mississippi in the early 1960’s.
 He was recognized as the driving force behind the Mississippi Summer Project of 1964, and organized the Mississippi Freedom Democratic Party which challenged the Mississippi regulars at the 1964 Democratic Party Convention in Atlantic City.

 Photo (2014) by Miller Center (Wiki Commons)